mtholder/reveal/uf.md

   1. Merge taxonomies iteratively
   2. Align names in the next taxonomy to the current union taxonomy
     1. Find candidate alignments based on name matching,
-    2. Consider placement, rank, shared descendants, *etc.* tp decide if a candidate is a good match
+    2. Consider placement, rank, shared descendants, *etc.* to decide if a candidate is a good match